 - Minimize alcohol.
 It’s tempting to kick back a gin and tonic on your flight – and by all means do so if that’s your thing.
 But don’t have 6 of them…being hungover and jet lagged is miserable…

-After your flight, there are a few jet lag tips you can employ to help you recover quicker:
+After your flight, there are a few jet lag tips you can employ to help you recover from jet lag quicker:

 - Get some sun.
 The sun is a key ingredient to getting your body to reset it’s “clock.”
 When skin is exposed to sun it reacts by turning cholesterol into Vitamin D which can support bone health among other things.
 It also plays a great role in “normalizing” your body to the local time zone.
 Specifically, light “influences the regulation of melatonin, a hormone that helps synchronize cells throughout the body” according to the Mayo Clinic.